squfof/LittleSchemer/README.txt

 Anyway, I decided to work through the examples in the book and type up my "solutions" to the prompts.
 The difficulty curve of the text is definitely non-linear.
 Chapter 9 (where you build the applicative-order Y combinator) and Chapter 10 (where you build a simple Scheme interpreter) were quite challenging.

 I used Gambit-Scheme (http://gambitscheme.org/wiki/index.php/Main_Page) to run my code, so there may be slight variations between how I did things and how the authors/anyone else might do these.
-Also, each chapter file starts with code from previous chapters that I thought might be needed in the sequel.
-Because of this, you might need to scroll down (sometimes quite a bit) to see the "start" of a given chapter.

 Questions/comments are welcome.